 Braces help keep your teeth in place.
 This can help prevent tooth loss and ensure that the child is able to brush their teeth easily.
 Lingual Braces provide quite a few advantages over traditional braces.
 For older kids, braces may be embarrassing to receive.
 Lingual Braces remove that embarrassment because it hides them from view.
 Your kids won’t feel out of place or different because their braces aren’t visible for other kids to tease.

-Excellent oral health begins with seeing an Orthodontist.
+Excellent oral health begins with seeing a professional.
 You can keep your child’s teeth cavity-free by scheduling your child’s appointment with Dr. Adam Schulhof’s expert care today.

 New Jersey Office